NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 solve(sol, soil.water, gw.water)
 ```

-In Mobius2, each `flux` is internally subtracted as a term from the ODE of the source quantity and added as a term to the ODE of the target quantity.
+In Mobius2, each `flux` is internally subtracted as a term from the ODE of the source quantity of the flux and added as a term to the ODE of the target quantity.

 Let's add some fluxes to let water drain through the system